The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 A. If it is oxidation, an aluminum brightener (acid, available where they sell pressure washers) will strip it off and out of the pores of the metal.
 However, that's not your problem.
-Mother's Mag & Aluminum Polish is like 80 grit to a fine finish, and the hazing you are seeing is what is left from the bonnet motion and the hand rubbing motion literally laying scratches in the finish.
+Mother's Mag & Aluminum Polish [linked by editor to product info at Amazon] is like 80 grit to a fine finish, and the hazing you are seeing is what is left from the bonnet motion and the hand rubbing motion literally laying scratches in the finish.

 For buffing, try a yellow, 10x3 16-ply airway buff on an angle grinder, 5000 RPM, then follow with white, untreated 10x3 airway using slower RPM, 1500 to 2500 or mount up a loose flannel, 2 20 ply 12" centerless will work well.
 Buff gently blending your buffing lines together to form basically one big buff line that the eye doesn't see.
 Use your brown, tripoli for cutting, you can also use it for finishing or go to a white or green brick for an even finer finish.
 You can then follow up with a hand polish, I would recommend the two step Flash polishes available at www.infinish.com This can all be done right off the mill finish and little to no sanding is needed.
 You can use a 320 DA sander where you need to remove a scratch or smooth a weld etc.